 Another reason I do this is that I discovered early on that folk’s scan.
 The same goes for your website content.
 So to make it easier for those I am providing advice, I down-edit with my reply below what I am responding to — which is in a different color than my standard text.
 Question (in blue), my answer (grey), statement (in blue), my reply (grey), etc.

 Pretty much all email programs have the built-in ability to change text colors.
 This is something you would like to setup and are on Outlook here’s a step-by-step.

 I use PostBox — don’t know how I would survive without it.
 Much more feature-rich than Outlook and also more control of the offered options as far as organizational tools.
 If you find your email program limiting or want more tools to be more organized — definitely check PostBox out.

 Changing Reply Text Color is Okay

 Not sure why.
-Color choice I get — colors have meaning.
+The color choice I get — colors have meaning.
 That’s why you wouldn’t use an aggressive color like red for your reply text.
-That is why I use a use a medium grey for my email text and an olive drab for the Sender’s reply text.
+Because of this, I use a medium grey for my email text and warm blue for the sender’s reply text.
 Neither will instill any emotion or unintended tone and are easy to read.